hibiken/asynq/README.md

 - [Support Redis Sentinels](https://github.com/hibiken/asynq/wiki/Automatic-Failover) for high availability
 - [Web UI](#web-ui) to inspect and remote-control queues and tasks
 - [CLI](#command-line-tool) to inspect and remote-control queues and tasks

+## Stability and Compatibility

+**Status**: The library is currently undergoing **heavy development** with frequent, breaking API changes.

+> ☝️ **Important Note**: Current major version is zero (`v0.x.x`) to accomodate rapid development and fast iteration while getting early feedback from users (_feedback on APIs are appreciated!_).
+The public API could change without a major version update before `v1.0.0` release.

 ## Quickstart